Arkans428/SIM7600G-H-Serial-Audio/README.md

 ### Important Notes:
 - The critical AT command `AT+CPCMREG=1` is sent right after dialing the phone number to ensure that audio transmission is enabled on the modem.
 - You can end the call manually by pressing the "Esc" key.
+- DTMF tones, including A, B, C, and D, can be sent during an active call by pressing the corresponding keys on the keyboard.

 ## How to Run